tlancon/CIM/README.md

    * Run this script separately and napari will open with each of the registered images as a new layer with the proper transform applied.

+   * napari will need to be installed separately for this to work: `pip install napari`

 Numbered steps above correspond to the locations indicated in the screenshot below: